pythonianfr/tshistory/README.md

 ## Purpose

-`tshistory` is targetted at applications where [backtesting][backtesting] is an essential feature of the time series long term handling and storage.
+`tshistory` is targetted at applications using time series where [backtesting][backtesting] and [cross-validation][cross-validation] are an essential feature.

+It provides exhaustivity and efficiency of the storage, with a simple Python api.

+It can be used as a building block for machine learning, model optimization and validation, both for inputs and outputs.

 ## Principles